DecioDMAlves/WebChatBot/README.md

 - `Chatbot.py`: The main script that launches the Chat Bot.
 It includes the logic of the bot and sets up the Gradio interface to allow for real-time user interaction.

+- `Resources`: This directory is designated for storing the resource files which the bot will use as its knowledge base.

 For more details on each file, please refer to the comments within the scripts which explain the specifics of the code and its functionality.

 ## Getting Started